IQ404/welcome/my-projects.md

 - // TODO: I'm planning to write a rasterizer.

-- // TODO: I'm planning to use Taichi Lang to implement some demo for soft-body/fluid simulation.

 - An unfinished rasterized scene of [a wavy sea on a rainy day](https://github.com/IQ404/FinalProject-CSC8502) ( //TODO: this project is aimed to be seriously polished ).

 ### C++